-The Honor Strong Program at Cypress Creek Hospital is a dedicated, acute, inpatient program for First Responders.
+The Honor Strong Program at Cypress Creek Hospital is a dedicated, acute, inpatient program for Healthcare Workers, First Responders, Active Duty Members and Veterans.
 Cypress Creek Hospital has built a trauma-informed, resiliency-focused treatment model to address the unique symptoms experienced by First Responders (Police Officers, Firefighters, EMTs, and Military personnel).
 First responder recovery focuses on connecting with others experiencing similar challenges, a holistic skilled-based program, and building a support system for continued recovery after discharge.
 At Cypress Creek Hospital, we believe in not only treating the patient but building healthy habits for your body and brain as well as integrating patient support systems through providing multi-family groups and educational materials for patients’ loved ones.
 We are committed to our mission to assist First Responders in their recovery.
 We serve those who serve and honor their strength in their path to recovery.

 Unique features of the Honor Strong Program include